At a Glance

 TENS and EMS units deliver electrical stimulation through skin pads to manage pain (TENS) or contract muscles for recovery and strength work (EMS).
 One device, two different therapeutic goals.
-For desk workers dealing with chronic lower-back pain, sciatica, or post-workout soreness, a $30 TENS/EMS unit replaces $80/session physical therapy appointments for daily maintenance.
+For desk workers dealing with chronic lower-back pain, sciatica, or post-workout soreness, an over-the-counter TENS/EMS unit may provide temporary symptom support for some users but does not replace diagnosis, physical therapy, or medical care.

 This guide compares the 5 best TENS/EMS units on Amazon by mode count, channel independence, pad quality, and verified user feedback.
 Plus what TENS actually does (vs marketing claims), when to use TENS vs EMS, and whether you need a combo unit.